FoksVHox/DarkRP/README.md

 ## Changes
 This repository is using the net libary instead of the deprecated User Message Libary in Garry's Mod.
+FPtje doesn't want to merge this in a PR, and therefore I've made this.

 ## Getting DarkRP
 Please use either git or the workshop.